ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/package-references.md

 ***'provided' scope***

-To restrict a certain platform dependency from been packed into the BALA file, specify the scope as `provided`.
+To restrict a certain platform dependency from being packed into the BALA file, specify the scope as `provided`.
 This will add the platform dependency to the final executable JAR file but not to the BALA file.

 This scope is useful in cases where the provider's license restricts the redistribution of the platform library.
-By specifying the "provided" scope, you ensure the dependency is accessible during both compilation and execution, yet it is not included in the BALA.
+By specifying the "provided" scope, you ensure the dependency is available during both compilation and execution, without being included in the BALA.
 This approach helps avoid any licensing complications associated with redistribution.

 When incorporating such a BALA as a dependency in another project, remember to explicitly define the platform dependency in the `Ballerina.toml` file since it will not be bundled within the BALA file.
 Additionally, it is important to note that specifying the scope as 'provided' when providing platform dependencies for the bal build command is not supported.